Migrant hotels bill climbs to £8m a day, according to Home Office accounts

 “The Tories have busted the Home Office budget, they’ve broken the asylum system, and the British people are paying the price.”

+Pressed on whether Mr Sunak believes the department has done a good job of controlling UK borders, the official said: “I think the Border Force, the Home Office work hard to keep the people of the UK safe.

+“Clearly we have a specific challenge around small boats which we are seeking to address.”

-Prime Minister Rishi Sunak has made stopping the boats one of his top five priorities ahead of a likely general election next year.
+Mr Sunak has made stopping the boats crossing the English Channel one of his top five priorities ahead of a likely general election next year.

 Since he entered 10 Downing Street, provisional figures suggest at least 31,000 asylum seekers have crossed the Channel, while almost 24,000 have arrived in 2023, Home Office statistics show.